qoiz12/Minecraft-China-Guide/Readme.md

 # Windows

 Software Required:
-VPN (Hong Kong or China IP Required)
+VPN (Hong Kong or China IP Required, Need a VPN?
+Check out the VPN-LIST.md)

 Step 1:
 Enable your VPN make sure the VPN is set to either China or Hong Kong.